jonastjoms/MANNERS-DB/README.md

 - Evaluation.ipynb\
 This is the main evaluation notebook where the epistemic uncertainty is obtained and performance is evaluated.
 - temp_eval.ipynb\
-A notebook used to investigate the model performance at different stages of the Continua learning.
+A notebook used to investigate the model performance at different stages of the Continual learning.

 [1] Ebrahimi, Sayna, et al. "Uncertainty-guided continual learning with bayesian neural networks." arXiv preprint arXiv:1906.02425 (2019).
+[2] Tjomsland J, Kalkan S, Gunes H. Mind Your Manners!
+A Dataset and A Continual Learning Approach for Assessing Social Appropriateness of Robot Actions. arXiv preprint arXiv:2007.12506.
+2020 Jul 24.